robric/wiki-contrail-controller/Dns.md

 4. Next DNS server : indicates the next DNS server to send the request to when the request cannot be served in the context of the current virtual DNS server.
     * When configured, the next DNS server can either be another virtual DNS server defined in the system or the IP address of an external DNS server which is reachable from the server infrastructure
     * Using the next DNS servers, we can configure a hierarchy of servers thru which the DNS requests are iterated

+Each IPAM in the system can refer to one of the virtual DNS servers configured (when DNS mode is chosen as _Virtual DNS Server_).
+The virtual networks and virtual machines spawned will fall under the DNS domain of the virtual DNS server specified in the corresponding IPAM.
+The VMs will receive this domain in the DHCP DOMAIN-NAME option.